kylevigil/CIDRComparison/README.txt

 TestCompare.java
 ______________________________________________________________________________
 This is the testing class of the other classes and function.
 It reads in CIDR sets from a file specified in a command line argument.
+The test function assumes the input file format is correct and all CIDRs are valid.

 The format of the input file is as follows:
    * Each line in the input file represents a set